Importing a document load file via Import/Export

 1. Click the Import button to start the importing process.

 1. Review the importing progress on the Importing dialog.
-Click the Cancel button if you need to stop the import job before it completes.
-Click the Close button when the importing process is complete.
+Real-time details regarding the number of transferred files and data size being processed displays during the Uploading and Extracting steps.
+If needed, click Cancel to stop the import job before it completes.
+Otherwise, click Close when the importing process is complete.

 2. Click Finish to close the dialog.